-- Quarterly professional development days for all staff - Twice-weekly PLC support for all staff, including new teacher planning days - Weekly coaching for implementation for classroom teachers - Daily to weekly school leadership coaching - Quarterly Rigor Appraisals - Daily action board meetings with the leadership team - Weekly communication to the Director of School Improvement - Monthly meetings with the Executive Action Team (superintendent and senior leadership), including a written report, to review progress and problem-solve through impediments
+- · Quarterly professional development days for all staff - Twice-weekly PLC support for all staff, including new teacher planning days - Weekly coaching for implementation for classroom teachers - · Daily to weekly school leadership coaching - Quarterly rigor appraisals - Daily action board meetings with the leadership team - Weekly communication to the Director of School Improvement - Monthly meetings with the Executive Action Team (superintendent and senior leadership), including a written report, to review progress and problem-solve through impediments

 Please note: This data cycle example is personalized to Moseley Elementary School.
-The frequency of each component depends on the needs of the school.
+The frequency of each component depends on the needs of the school and the severity of the school's issues.